 On 13 July 2021, the Australian Government opened consultation on options for regulatory reforms and voluntary incentives to strengthen the cyber security of Australia’s digital economy.
-Interested stakeholders are invited to provide a submission to the discussion paper,
+Submissions to the discussion paper,

-Submissions on the discussion paper can be made via our
+Submissions to the discussion paper can be viewed below.

-The Government is consulting on stronger cyber security regulations and incentives to support a growing digital economy and respond to a growing threat environment, particularly ransomware.
+The Government considered stronger cyber security regulations and incentives to support a growing digital economy and respond to a growing threat environment, particularly ransomware.

 Issues for consultation

-The Government is seeking feedback on possible voluntary and regulatory measures in three areas:
+The Government sought feedback on possible voluntary and regulatory measures in three areas: